-Being a medical assistant means to excel in both clinical and administrative duties.
+Being a medical assistant means excelling in both clinical and administrative duties.
 One moment they are accounting records, and at the other moment, they are performing medical procedures or drawing blood from the patient’s body.
-They thrive so that doctors and patients can live an efficient life.
+They thrive so that doctors and patients can live efficient life.
 Here are some benefits of becoming a certified medical assistant:

 - Being able to work in any state: Rather than being licensed to work in one state, getting certified by a board that is recognized across the country can ensure MAs to work in any state in the USA.

 - Insurance benefits: Certified medical assistants get benefited from health insurance (covering dental) provided by their respective employers.
 They also get AAMA membership with dues being paid by the employers.

 - Securing higher pay: As the demand for certified medical assistants is increasing and because there are more non-certified medical assistants than certified ones, employers are offering higher pay in comparison to the non-certified MAs.